robla/base10x60timestamp/README.md

 Having "-" represent "UTC" reserves that character in a readable way.
 It's possible that future versions might use other characters to represent a timezone offset.

 [RFC1924]: https://tools.ietf.org/html/rfc1924

+## epoch

+epoch is a utility to convert to/from seconds from epoch.

+    usage: epoch [-h] [-b] [-u] [-i] [timestr]

+    Convert string to or from epoch (as appropriate)

+    positional arguments:
+      timestr           string to convert

+    optional arguments:
+      -h, --help        show this help message and exit -b, --base60time  use YYMMDD and base60 time
+      -u, --utc         show UTC
+      -i, --integer     round off to nearest second

+epoch is only tangentally related to base60time, because when I started using base10x60timestamps, this was the utility I added it to.